-✓ Student Achievement Teacher/Administrator Quality y School Climate ☐Other Priority MENT.
-Most the state and fodors al accountability obje atives for all students and subars
+Student Achievement ☐Teacher/Administrator Quality School Climate Other Priority

 PERFORMANCE STATEMENT: Meet the state and federal accountability objectives for all students and subgroups in mathematics each year.

 FIVE YEAR PERFORMANCE GOAL: Meet or exceed the standard in mathematics as measured by SC READY.